Skip to content

 3

-Obtain written estimates from at least two or three contractors, each itemizing labor hours, material costs, permit fees, and the scope of work.
-Do not rely on phone or verbal quotes; require a signed, dated proposal with warranty terms.
+Obtain written repair estimates from at least two contractors, specifying labor, materials, permit costs, and timeline.
+Do not rely on phone quotes or verbal estimates.

 4